Instalab

 This test is most useful if any of these apply to you.

-If you tolerate egg in muffins but react to runny yolks, component testing can help explain which proteins are driving the difference.
+If you tolerate baked goods but react to runny eggs, component testing helps clarify which proteins are driving the difference.

 About Egg White (Gal d 4) IgE